albert-pimentel/213-final-proj/README.md

 NETS213 Spring 2021 Final Project

-Michael Arther

-Ethan Chaffee

-Joseph Laforgia

-Kaya Panchalingam

-Albert Pimentel
+By Michael Arther, Ethan Chaffee, Joseph Laforgia, Kaya Panchalingam, Albert Pimentel

 Overview:
 This project is a matchmaking algorithm.
 It utilizes crowdsourcing to create a gold standard.
 The